xiyanxiongnico/AMPGen/README.md

    ```

 4. **Install PyTorch and Related Packages**
-   EvoDiff requires specific versions of PyTorch and additional libraries.
-Install them using the following commands:
+   EvoDiff requires PyTorch along with additional libraries.
+The following example demonstrates the installation of a CPU-compatible version of PyTorch.
+For optimal performance, adjust the pytorch version based on your system’s specifications.
+Install the required packages using the following commands:
    ```bash
    conda install pytorch torchvision torchaudio cpuonly -c pytorch conda install pyg -c pyg